tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 """"""""""""""

 Press the `+` button on the main toolbar at custom animator to create a new layer, or press `-` to delete the currently selected layer.

+Test
+""""""""""""""

+You can test the transition between two animations & adjust the transition duration in the editor in :ref:`AnimationBakerWindow <animationTransitionEditor>`.

 .. _animationBakerAnimatorNodeTypes: